omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 Sometimes we use "money" instead of Omni assets for illustration purpose.
 Readers just image that what we fund, transfer or trade is USDT, an important asset issued on Omnilayer.

+From this chapter on, our contex is Omnilayer, not only bitcoin any more.

 ## The `funding_created` and `funding_signed` Message

 The two messages describe the outpoint which the funder has created for the initial commitment transactions.
 After receiving the peer's signature, via `funding_signed`, it will broadcast the funding transaction to the BTC/Omnilayer network.